sph-mn/sph-sc-lib/readme.md

 the directory "c-versions" contains transcompiled c versions of the sc code from under sources/. commentary unfortunately is only to be found in the sc versions.

 # included files
-* imht-set: a minimalistic fixed size hash table based data structure for sets of integers. "imht-set" stands for integer modulo hashtable set
+* imht-set: a minimalistic fixed size hash table based data structure for sets of integers
 * sph: a small file with mostly type aliases and utilities for using the local-error and local-memory pattern as described on http://sph.mn/content/3827
 * one: this library contains more experimental definitions
 * scm: helpers for working with guile